stevedepp/gcp-iot-pipeline/README.md

     ```source .venv/bin/activate```

-- [x] install dependencies with python's package manaager, pip.
+- [x] install dependencies with python's package manaager, pip.  [make install]

     - [x] tendo is used in ```check_weather.py``` to check if a script is running more than once: